Friday, 2 December 2016

 The game begins as a road trip for Prince Noctis and his buddies: Ignis, Gladiolus, and Prompto.
 A final grand adventure in daddy’s car before the princeling must wed the princess from a neighboring kingdom.

 At first, it’s all lighthearted fun.
-But as the journey progresses, shit hits the fan, war breaks out and the group must lean on each other to survive and get to where they need to be.
+But as the journey progresses, shit hits the proverbial fan, war breaks out and the group must lean on each other to survive and get to where they need to be.

 The heart of the game lies in the bonds of friendship and the camaraderie between the game’s all-male main cast.
 This is primarily a story about brotherhood and eventually, sacrifices made for those you love.
 It’s the kind of bromance that might bring a tear to the eye of even the manliest of men, as it taps heavily into the masculine ideals of duty and honor.